Bill-DS/trivia-test-server/README.md

 In the Android Display app, this address is set in the `HostProvider.kt` file, under the var `triviaHost`

-To run the server, using Intellij or (probably) Android Studio, goto the `Applications.kt` file and click the run icon.
+To run the server, using Intellij or Android Studio, goto the `Applications.kt` file and click the run icon.

+To verify that the server is running, using a browser on the dev machine, go to: `http://localhost:8080/test`.
+A page with "Hello" should be received.